-On July 29, 2015, the Company entered into a Stockholders' Agreement (the "Stockholders' Agreement"), with Mr. Winfield and entities affiliated with Mr. Winfield, pursuant to which the Company is generally prohibited from incurring indebtedness in excess of \$5,000,000, subject to certain limited exceptions.
+On July 29, 2015, the Company entered into a Stockholders' Agreement (the "Stockholders' Agreement"), with Mr. Winfield and entities affiliated with Mr. Winfield, pursuant to which the Company is generally prohibited from incurring indebtedness in excess of \$5.0 million, subject to certain limited exceptions.
 The prohibition set forth in the Stockholders' Agreement is substantially identical to the negative covenant previously contained in the documents governing the Company's previously outstanding convertible preferred stock.
-The Stockholders' Agreement expires on July 29, 2020.
+The Stockholders' Agreement expired on July 29, 2020.

-Sierra Springs Opportunity Zone Fund Inc. and Sierra Springs Enterprises Inc.
+Sierra Springs Opportunity Fund Inc. and Sierra Springs Enterprises Inc.

-During 2018, the U.S. Treasury confirmed that all of Storey County, NV, and significant parts of Silver Springs, NV, had been certified as Qualified Opportunity Zones.
-We are actively engaged in plans to enhance our mining and non-mining assets and core competencies in these locations, to maximize the value of our platform, first by selling our non-mining assets.
+During 2018, the U.S. Treasury confirmed that all of Storey County, Nevada, and significant parts of Silver Springs, Nevada, had been certified as Qualified Opportunity Zones.
+We are actively engaged in plans to enhance our mining and nonmining assets and core competencies in these locations, to maximize the value of our platform, first by selling our non-mining assets.

-Sierra Springs Opportunity Fund Inc. was formed to capitalize on the extraordinary, explosive growth of high-tech industries in northern Nevada and its qualified zones and has already secured the rights to thousands of developable acres of land and more, including an agreement to purchase Comstock's Silver Springs properties and water rights, all within the immediate proximity of the Tahoe Reno Industrial (TRI) Center and its over 100 businesses, including high-tech companies such as Google, Panasonic, Switch, Tesla, Walmart, Zulily and Blockchains LLC.
-Comstock will passively own approximately 9% of the Sierra Springs Opportunity Fund Inc. The Company's CEO and a diverse team of qualified financial, capital markets, real estate and operational professionals will govern, lead and manage the fund, its investments and operations.
+SSOF was formed to capitalize on the extraordinary, explosive growth of high-tech industries in northern Nevada and its qualified zones and has already secured the rights to thousands of developable acres of land and more, including an agreement to purchase Comstock's Silver Springs Properties, including water rights, all within the immediate proximity of the Tahoe Reno Industrial (TRI) Center and its over 100 businesses, including high-tech companies such as Google, Panasonic, Switch, Tesla, Walmart, Zulily and Blockchains LLC.
+It is anticipated that the Company would passively own approximately 9% of SSOF upon issuance of 75.0 million authorized shares to investors.
+The Company's CEO and a diverse team of qualified financial, capital markets, real estate and operational professionals will govern, lead and manage the fund, its investments and operations.

 Item 14.
-Principal Accountants Fees and Services
+Principal Accountant Fees and Services